empagliflozin and metformin (Oral route)

 empagliflozin and metformin may increase risk of having urinary tract infections, including pyelonephritis or urosepsis.
 Check with your doctor right away if you have bladder pain, bloody or cloudy urine, difficult, burning, or painful urination, or lower back or side pain.

 empagliflozin and metformin may cause some women who do not have regular monthly periods to ovulate.
 This can increase the chance of pregnancy.
 If you are a woman of childbearing potential, you should discuss birth control options with your doctor.

 empagliflozin and metformin may make you dizzy.
 Do not drive or do anything else that could be dangerous until you know how empagliflozin and metformin affects you.
 Stand up slowly if you feel dizzy.

-Do not drink a lot of alcohol while you are using empagliflozin and metformin.
-Heavy alcohol use can increase your risk for lactic acidosis.
+Limit the amount of alcohol you drink while you are using empagliflozin and metformin.
+Heavy alcohol use can increase your chances of serious side effects.

 empagliflozin and metformin Side Effects